Combat

 CAC Papa 2/4, 1967

-"This is Rambo 1...I can't hear you...repeat your last...Over!"
+"This is Rambo 1...I can't hear you...repeat your last...over!"

 I take great pride in that.

 Alpha ...
 Bravo ...
 Charlie ...
 Delta ...
 Echo ...
 Foxtrot ...
 Golf ...
 Hotel ...
 India ...
 Juliet ...
 Kilo ...
-Lima (leema) ...
+Lima (Leema) ...
 Mike ...
 November ...
 Oscar ...
 Papa ...
 Quebec (Kee-bec)...
 Romeo ...
 Sierra ...
 Tango ...
 Uniform ...
 Victor ...
 Whiskey ...
 Xray ...
 Yankee ...
 Zulu

 The following pages are reproductions of some specific incidents submitted by Ted Zoutis, CAP Delta 6.
 He opens by explaining some of the verbal gymnastics the CAP Units went through after they became mobile.
 Less well defended than were the early permanent CAPS each night, they established a long set of code words to tell those in the rear where they would be each night.